sambrady-chi/pr-from-issue/README.md

 export JIRA_API_TOKEN="string" // generate one here: https://id.atlassian.com/manage-profile/security/api-tokens
 ```

 3. This tool assumes you have Git and [GitHub Cli](https://github.com/cli/cli) installed and working on your machine.
 Ensure that you can successfully run commands like `git checkout -b my-new-branch` and `gh list` before attempting to use this tool.
+Install GitHub CLI with Homebrew by running `brew install gh`.

 ### Usage: